pip-services3-dart/pip-services3-mqtt-dart/doc/Downloads.md

 # Pip.Services MQTT Messaging for Dart Downloads

-Binary releases of the Redis are available through **Pub.dev** global repository.
+Binary releases of the MQTT are available through **Pub.dev** global repository.
-To use the Redis you can either include dependency into your **pubspec.yaml** file:
+To use the MQTT you can either include dependency into your **pubspec.yaml** file:

 ```yaml
 {